scalalandio/chimney/docs/docs/supported-patching.md

     // User(10, Email("xyz@@domain.com"), Phone(123123123L))
     ```

-As we see the values from the "patch" aren't always of the same type as values they are supposed to update.
+As we see the values from the "patch" aren't always of the same type as the values they are supposed to update.
-In such case macros use `Transformer`s logic under the hood to convert a patch into a patched value.
+In such case, macros use `Transformer`s logic under the hood to convert a patch into a patched value.

 !!! notice